wasm-ecosystem/assemblyscript-unittest-framework/docs/quick-start.md

-(node:144985) ExperimentalWarning: WASI is an experimental feature and might change at any time (Use `node --trace-warnings ...` to show where the warning was created) code analysis: OK compile testcases: OK
+(node:144985) ExperimentalWarning: WASI is an experimental feature and might change at any time (Use `node --trace-warnings ...` to show where the warning was created) code analysis: OK compile test files: OK
 instrument: OK
-execute testcases: OK
+execute test files: OK

 test case: 1/2 (success/total)